Primary school teacher admits manslaughter of partner found buried in garden

 The court heard her actions were revealed through journal entries discovered by police.

-Opening her trial, prosecutor Hugh Davies KC told jurors that Beal, “a high-functioning professional”, messaged several people on November 1, 2021 – and in the days after – that she and Mr Billingham had contracted Covid-19 and needed to isolate.
+Mr Davies told jurors that Beal, “a high-functioning professional”, messaged several people on November 1, 2021 – and in the days after – that she and Mr Billingham had contracted Covid-19 and needed to isolate.

 The court heard similar messages were sent from Mr Billingham’s phone from November 2.